 Las Vegas is home to some of the best shopping in the world, so it’s definitely worth spending a day (or two) browsing the stores.
 Whether you’re looking for designer clothes, souvenirs, or just a good deal, you’re sure to find them in Vegas.

-For high-end shopping, head to The Forum Shops at Caesars Palace or the Crystals at City Center.
-For more budget-friendly options, check out the Miracle Mile Shops at Planet Hollywood or the Fashion Show Mall.
+Head to The Forum Shops at Caesars Palace or the Crystals at City Center for high-end shopping.
+Check out the Miracle Mile Shops at Planet Hollywood or the Fashion Show Mall for more budget-friendly options.

 And if you’re looking for antique stores, art galleries, or other unique shops, be sure to explore downtown Las Vegas or Fremont Street.